eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-1/index.md

 -   Resource endpoints:
     -   All resources endpoints that have the _file path_ (`workspace/projects/:project/resources/:name`) encoded in the URL path are now deprecated.
 The files endpoints using a _query parameter_ for the path should be used now.

+## eccenca DataIntegration Python Plugins v3.0.0

+Corporate Memory v23.1 includes the DataIntegration Python Plugins support in version 3.0.0.

+v3.0.0 of eccenca DataIntegration Python Plugins adds the following new features:

+-   Autocompleted parameter types may declare dependent parameters.
+For instance, a parameter `city` may declare that its completed values depend on another parameter 'country':

+    ```py
+    class CityParameterType(StringParameterType):
+        autocompletion_depends_on_parameters: list[str] = ["country"]
+        def autocomplete(self,
+                         query_terms: list[str],
+                         depend_on_parameter_values: list[Any],
+                         context: PluginContext) -> list[Autocompletion]:
+           # 'depend_on_parameter_values' contains the value of the country parameter
+           return ...
+    ```

+-   Password plugin parameter type.
+Passwords will be encrypted in the backend and not shown to users:

+    ```py
+    @Plugin(label="My Plugin")
+    class MyTestPlugin(TransformPlugin):
+    def __init__(self, password: Password):
+        self.password = password

+    # The decrypted password can be accessed using:
+    self.password.decrypt()
+    ```

+-   Custom parameter types can be registered.
+See implementation of `PasswordParameterType` for an example.

 ## eccenca DataManager v23.1